Environmental Conservation (ECR)

 ECR 102.
 Introduction to Forestry (formerly BIO 102).
 4 Credits.

 This course provides a general introduction to the practice and profession of forestry.
 This course will not result in becoming a forester but will equip participants with the tools to understand forest ecology, agroforestry techniques, and forest management decisions.
 This course will allow you to communicate with foresters and understand forests' complexity, their values, and the factors influencing forest stewardship.
 We will also plant and tend fruit and nut trees as part of our agroforestry plot.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 We will also learn from professionals with field trips.
 The lab and lecture portions of this course frequently take place in one of our many outdoor instructional spaces.
 Students are to refer to the applicable semester’s course syllabus for specifics and expectations.
-Prerequisites: ENG 098, FYE 101, MAT 092, RDG 098, or placement.
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096, RDG 098, or placement.
 Fall.

 ECR 107.
 Plant Nutrients.
 1 Credit.